Written by: Apurva Pawar

 They appreciate snuggling up next to their master or for warmth on their clothing or bedclothes.

-Apple Head Chihuahua Vs. Deer Head Chihuahua: what’s the difference?
+Apple Head Chihuahua Vs. Deer Head Chihuahua: What’s the difference?

 Below, I have ruled out the difference between apple-head chihuahuas and deer-head chihuahuas based on parameters such as Head shape, physical appearances like size and height, health, and popularity.